Youda008/HwMonitorService/README.md

 git submodule update --init
 ```

+Then run "messages\CompileMessages.bat" to generate the Windows event log structures.

 Then, either you need to open "external\lhwm-wrapper\lhwm-wrapper\lhwm-wrapper.csproj" and change the output file name from "LhwmBindingsLib.dll" to "lhwm-wrapper.dll",
 or open "external\lhwm-wrapper\lhwm-cpp-wrapper\lhwm-cpp-wrapper\lhwm-cpp-wrapper.cpp" and change the `#using "lhwm-wrapper.dll"` to `#using "LhwmBindingsLib.dll"`.